 - Limit Social Media Use: Focus on quality real-world interactions rather than digital connections.

-- Seek Professional Help: If loneliness persists, consider talking to a therapist or counselor.
+- Seek Professional Help: If loneliness persists, consider talking to a practitioner or advisor.

 Maintaining Self-Esteem and Standards